 - Develop an understanding on Why Forecasted Deals Don’t Close to help managers coach AEs more effectively.

 I can leverage the existing online and offline trainings that are typically created by Sales Enablement and can act as your local trainer.
 I can also customise or expand on existing programs so they suit the typically less mature markets in APAC.
 Examples are:

 - Better discovery: how to prepare for a call and what questions to ask

 - How to read an annual report

-- Your existing trainings tailored to the APAC market.
+- Your existing sales trainings tailored to the APAC market.

 The reality is that 70% of what is taught in a training will be forgotten within 24 hours.
 A coaching approach is required to truely embed skills and create the right habits.
 To practice the skills and material from the trainings in real-life.
 To observe what works and provide feedback.
 To determine what needs more work.
 Such services cover: